wangzhihao/notes/economics/Elasticity.md

-Hyperbola likes `y = 1 / x` has constant elasticity and thus called Unitary Elastic Demand.
+Hyperbolas e.g. `y = 1 / x` have constant elasticity and thus are called Unitary Elastic Demand.